Saturday, December 25, 2021

 they slaved, just the same,

-to build castles with the mortar
+to build castles with a mortar

-in dull, dutiful eyes.
+of dull, dutiful eyes.

-the same busy, chitinous flame--
+the same busy, chitinous flame

-it burned away giants.
+which burned away giants.

 the same foaming petty toil